chocolatey-community/chocolatey-packages/automatic/gimp/README.md

 ## Notes

+- Starting with GIMP 3.0.0, the default behavior has changed, and the package is installed for the current user only.
+To change this and install it for all users, add the parameter `--installargs "/ALLUSERS"`.
 - **If the package is out of date please check [Version History](#versionhistory) for the latest submitted version.
 If you have a question, please ask it in [Chocolatey Community Package Discussions](https://github.com/chocolatey-community/chocolatey-packages/discussions) or raise an issue on the [Chocolatey Community Packages Repository](https://github.com/chocolatey-community/chocolatey-packages/issues) if you have problems with the package.
 Disqus comments will generally not be responded to.**